 Cremation is a popular choice for end-of-life services in many places, especially Florida.
-According to recent statistics, 60 percent of Florida residents needing end-of-life services choose cremation over a traditional burial (CANA 2011).
+According to recent statistics, 61-70% of Florida residents needing end-of-life services choose cremation over a traditional burial (2020 CANA Report).

 People are choosing cremation not only for its affordability, but also because it offers flexibility and convenience for families.
 Run through our list to decide whether an Orlando cremation is right for you.

 A traditional burial is right for some individuals, but not all.
 While the average price of a traditional burial is several thousand dollars, the cost of a cremation is as low as a quarter of that price.
 Burial fees, cemetery plots, and grave markers drive the price of burials up.
 In contrast, cremation fees, urns, and scattering services are all low enough to keep cremations affordable.